MathiDEV/Snitcher/README.md

 # Démo du site : https://snitcher.socialeo.net

 ## Problème
 Our project makes information easy to obtain, and will keep blockchain users updated on everything based on what they are searching for.
-It'll be easier for beginner and more experienced users to make decisions by following successul investissors they have interest in.
+It'll be easier for beginner and more experienced users to make decisions by following successfull investissors they have interests in.

 ## Solution
 We solved our problem by creating a no code automatisation platform <br />